delawaremathguy/ShoppingList17/README.md

 ## Official Release of 8 November, 2023

+### For latest update of 07 December, 2023 ... keep reading below.

 ### What's Changed Since SL16?

 * Use of Core Data in previous incarnations of this project has been replaced with SwiftData (the SwiftData models are *essentially* updated Core Data entities of previous versions).
 There is no PersistentStore object.